erSubhashThapa/100daysofcode/post-log.md

 ## Lucid Dream Home Lab
 I'm currently building a lucid dream lab the will induce lucid dreams and enable a user to communicate from a lucid dream to the outside world.
 I started this project in 2012.
 But it's been an on and off adventure.

-After participating a lucid dream study at Northwestern, I was inspired to revisit the project and add some features that Northwestern had.
+After participating in a lucid dream study at Northwestern, I was inspired to revisit the project and add some features that Northwestern had.

 ## Alpha Detection
 Yesterday, I finished creating an alpha brain wave detector.
 This will be involved in detecting when a person is in REM from EEG data.